RupertGladstone/GlaDS_AA/README.md

 The current .vtu file adds combined channel and distributed fluxes across the grounding line.
 This was processed within the Elmer framework.

+## Subglacial outflow script

 The script process_glads_gl.py is designed to give a list of primary subglacial outflow locations and their coordinates.

-## Running the script

 ### Dependencies
 The script requires `meshio` and `pyproj`, installable via pip or conda: